 one or more discovery mechanisms that enable searching for described resources that best meet the criteria specified by a service participant;

-tools to appropriately track users of the descriptions and notify them when a new version of the description is available.
+tools to appropriately track uses of the descriptions by service participants and notify them when a new version of the description is available.

 The service description MUST provide sufficient information to support service visibility, including the willingness of service participants to interact.
 However, the corresponding descriptions for providers and consumers may both contain policies, technical assumptions, constraints on semantics, and other technical and procedural conditions that must be aligned to define the terms of willingness